-10BASE-T/100BASE-TX Ports
+10/100BASE-T Ports

-The GSW-2692 switch base unit contains 24 10BASE-T/100BASE-TX RJ-45 ports.
-All ports support automatic MDI/MDI-X operation, so you can use straight-through cables for all network connections to PCs or servers, or to other switches or hubs.
+This switch contains 24 RJ-45 ports that operate at 10 Mbps or 100 Mbps, half or full duplex.
+Because all ports on both switches support automatic MDI/MDI-X operation, you can use straight-through cables for all network connections to PCs or servers, or to other switches or hubs.
 (See "10BASE-T/100BASE-TX Pin Assignments" on page B-1.)